Combinators

 camera :: Permission

-Allows access to webcams and other V4L2 video devices at /dev/video*
+Allows access to webcams and other V4L2 video devices at /dev/video*.

 compose